omeeomi/omeeomi.github.io/docs/index.md

 7. Iterate, Iterate, Iterate
 8. Deploy your policy
   - _Secret Step 9, relax and enjoy automated policy enforcement_

+???

+At a high level, here are the 8 steps to authoring Sentinel policies.
+We've got a diagram of this workflow on the next slide for those who perfer a visualization.
+We'll also go through these steps one at a time.

 ---
 name: authoring-workflow-diagram